Tech giant Huawei unveiled two new smartphones – AP50 and P50 Pro – under the Huawei P50 series in China on Thursday.

-The vanilla P50 gets a flat 6.5-inch OLED panel instead with the same resolution.
+The vanilla P50 has a flat 6.5-inch OLED panel with the same resolution.
 Its refresh rate is only 90Hz, but the touch sampling rate remains at 300Hz.
 This one supports HDR as well.

 The two phones have similarly-sized batteries – 4,360mAh for the Pro and 4,100mAh for the vanilla.
 Both are equal when it comes to charging, supporting 66W over USB-C and 50W wirelessly.